marky224/Threat-Intel-ETL/README.md

 ![LLM Summary Python Script](https://github.com/marky224/Threat-Intel-ETL/blob/main/images/LLM-summary-python.jpg)

-*Python script for sending query results to LLMs for analysis.*
+*Results from the Python script for sending query results to LLMs for analysis.*

 ### Key Findings (as of May 15, 2025):